-An official transcript issued by the US institution or an evaluated international credential from all institutions which awarded the applicant's high school diploma is required prior to students starting classes.
+An official transcript issued by the US institution^{} or an evaluated international credential from all institutions which awarded the applicant's high school diploma is required prior to students starting classes.

-Occupational Associate's Degree Program Admission Requirements
+Occupational Associate's Degree and Diploma Program Admission Requirements

-To be admitted to an occupational associate's degree program at UoNA, applicants must submit:
+To be admitted to an occupational associate's degree or diploma program at UoNA, applicants must submit:

-- Completed UoNA Application for Admission form submitted with the \$100 Application Fee (non-refundable) by electronic payment, cashier/bank checks, or money order payable to "The University of North America") in US currency. - Completed UoNA Occupational Associate's Program Education & Career form. - Copy of a valid government-issued form of identification (a current passport or birth certificate, or, for Permanent Residents, a copy of the Green Card). - Proof of US high school, US GED, or evaluated, equivalent foreign institution transcript.
+- Completed UoNA Application for Admission form submitted with the \$100 Application Fee (non-refundable) by electronic payment, cashier/bank checks, or money order payable to "The University of North America") in US currency. - Completed UoNA Occupational Associate's / Diploma Program Education & Career form. - Copy of a valid government-issued form of identification (a current passport or birth certificate, or, for Permanent Residents, a copy of the Green Card). - Proof of US high school, US GED, or evaluated, equivalent foreign institution transcript (minimum credential level).